 Policy Area Indicator 26 Target Performance

-Community Facilities Number of approvals for loss of community facilities 0 unless justified by policy framework
+Community Facilities Number of approv for loss of commu facilities

 Policy 48

 Trigger: 1 or more community facilities lost contrary to recommendation.

 Reason: Communities facilities are important to community sustainability.

 Analysis: On applications determined between 1st April 2011 and 31th March 2012 linked to Policy 48 there was 1 application approved for loss of community facilities.
 Appendix 3 provides a list of planning obligations secured to date.